czerwonk/junos_exporter/README.md

 * must not begin with a figure
 * must only contain this charakters: A-Z,a-z,0-9,_
 * is treated lower case
+* must no conflict with label names used in junos_exporter

 Values can contain arbitrary characters.